dfdtc/IC_705_CNC_Shield/README.md

 CNC shops usually offer anodizing and painting, but off‑the‑shelf aluminum profiles may not be available in all colors (see section 2.3).
 Configure surface treatment options yourself.

 #### 1.5
-The handle model is thick and contains a large “c”‑shaped chamfer; CNC machining time can be long.
+The handle model is thick and contains a large chamfer; CNC machining time can be long.
 If cost is an issue, consider 3D printing—strength requirements are fully met.

 #### 1.6
 The top plate has M4 holes for fixing the finished Picatinny rails (3/7/11 slots).
 It’s recommended to thread these yourself during fabrication.